Key Person System

 Welfare of the Children

-Emphasis is placed on a homely atmosphere particularly in the youngest baby area.
-The Nursery is sensitive to the needs of new parents as well as the child, especially during a potentially difficult settling in period.
+Two one hour settling in sessions are offered in order to ease transitions in nursery where emphasis is placed on a homely atmosphere throughout.
+The Nursery is sensitive to the needs of all our new parents as well as the child, especially during settling in periods.

 Good liaison with staff at this time is essential.
-A key person takes responsibility for new children starting and a bond is encouraged but it is also important for the children’s development and socialisation that they respond well to other members of staff.
+A key person takes responsibility for new children and a special bond is made but it is also important for their personal development that they respond well to other members of staff, we encourage this as staff regularly move around rooms thus easing the transitional period.

 Children ideally move on when they are age appropriate and are developmentally ready.
 Thought and care is taken with transition between the groups: Baby Suite, Toddler 1, Toddler 2 and Preschool.
-Short regular visits are made prior to starting in a new area of the Nursery, and children begin to build a bond with their new Key Person.
+Short regular visits are made prior to starting in a new area of the Nursery, including a small group carpet time session where children become familiar with routines and also begin to build a bond with their new Key Person.

 There is a full Transitions Policy available to parents which is given on Induction.